 When dealing with menstrual problems, your provider will likely:

-- Review all the drugs, vitamins, and supplements you are taking (including drugs for HIV and HIV-related conditions, street drugs, and birth control pills)
+Review all the drugs, vitamins, and supplements you are taking (including medications for HIV and HIV-related conditions, street drugs, and birth control pills)

 - Omega-3 fatty acids: For menstrual cramps, bloating, swollen breasts, and mood changes